Plain English

 Plain Language Action & Information Network (www.plainlanguage.gov) promotes the use of plain language for all US government communications.

-Plain Language Association International (PLAIN) (www.plainlanguagenetwork.org) is an international non-profit organisation that promotes plain language.
+Plain Language Association International (PLAIN) (www.plainlanguagenetwork.org) is an international non-profit organization that promotes plain language.

-Clarity (www.clarity-international.net) is an international organisation that promotes clear legal language.
+Clarity (www.clarity-international.org) is an international organization that promotes clear legal language.

 See also